Lenjan County: Administrative divisions

+Lenjan County's population history and administrative structure over three consecutive censuses are shown in the following table.

+Economy

 Lenjan County is the location of Isfahan Steel Mill.
-It is located on the banks of the Zayandeh River, which the largest river in Isfahan Province.
+It is on the banks of the Zayandeh River, the largest river in Isfahan province.
 Farming is an important source of income, and the most important product in Lenjan is rice.

+Government

 Hossein Rajaei Rizi is the representative of Lenjan in Islamic Consultative Assembly.